Every Sentence

 Transactional Relationship?

-This episode discusses the difference between personality and performance, between art and the artist, and how to maintain a healthy relationship between your approach to creative work and to everyday life.
+What is the difference between personality and performance, between art and the artist, and how can you maintain a healthy relationship between your approach to creative work and to everyday life?

 Read More